arusl/tmdb-multimodal-inference/README.md

 # Multimodal Movie Genre Classification (Text+Image): Prediction on New Data

-This notebook shows how to use an already pre-trained model to make predictions on new data.
+This notebook shows how to use an already pre-trained model (using Keras) to make predictions on new data.

 ### Required files
 To run this notebook in Google Colab, you need to download the followings and adjust the paths inside the notebook: